Digital Marketing After 12th Commerce

 5. E-commerce Marketing

-India's e-commerce sector (Flipkart, Amazon, Meesho, Nykaa) employs thousands of digital marketers for product listing optimization, seller ads, and marketplace growth.
-This is a natural fit for commerce students who already understand product pricing and sales cycles.
+India's e-commerce sector (Flipkart, Amazon, Meesho, Nykaa) employs thousands of digital marketers for product listing optimisation, seller ads, and marketplace growth.
+This is a natural fit for commerce students who already understand product pricing, margins, and sales cycles.

 How to Start a Digital Marketing Career After 12th — Step by Step